kiranbakale/AMI-Readme/docs/environment_configure.md

 ```

 Note that region is required here but since you've already configured it earlier in your `vars.yml` file as `aws_region` this can be reused.

-#### Selecting what GitLab version to install

-By default the Toolkit will deploy the latest [GitLab EE package](https://packages.gitlab.com/gitlab/gitlab-ee) via its repo.

-The Toolkit can install other GitLab versions from `13.2.0` onwards through two different methods:

-- The Toolkit can be configured to install a specific GitLab version via the `gitlab_version` inventory variable.
-This should be set to the full semantic version, e.g. `14.0.0`.
-If left unset (the default) the Toolkit will look to install the latest version.
-  - The Toolkit can also be configured to install a different edition of GitLab, i.e. CE or EE, via the `gitlab_edition` inventory variable.
-If left unset the Toolkit will look to install the EE edition as recommended for the Reference Architectures.
-- Repo - A different repo and package can be specified via the two inventory variables `gitlab_repo_script_url` and `gitlab_repo_package` respectively.
-The Toolkit will first install the repo via the script provided and then install the package.
-- Deb file - The Toolkit can install a Debian file directly in several ways:
-  - If the package needs to be downloaded from the specific URL you can specify this via the `gitlab_deb_download_url` inventory variable.
-    - If the URL to download the deb file requires authorization or other headers you can pass these in a Hash format via the `gitlab_deb_download_url_headers` inventory variable.
-  - If the package needs to be uploaded from the local host where Ansible is running, add the `gitlab_deb_host_path` inventory variable that should be set to the local path where the file is located.
-  - An additional variable, `gitlab_deb_target_path` configures where Ansible should copy the Debian file onto the targets before installing but this is set to `/tmp` by default and doesn't need to be changed.

-#### Full config list and further examples

-The default Ansible config is defined as [Role Defaults](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#understanding-variable-precedence) to ensure correct precedence in the [`common_vars`](../ansible/roles/common_vars/defaults/main.yml) role.

-Additional config can be found in the following locations:

-- `group_vars/<group_name>.yml` - Variables specific to a group of nodes.
-- `<role>/defaults/main.yml` - Variables specific to that role.

-As mentioned earlier, we may also refer to additional variables in detail later in these docs under the [Advanced sections](environment_advanced.md) where they are applicable.

 ## 3. Run the GitLab Environment Toolkit's Docker container (optional)